- Sleep Products

 Before we discuss different types of mattresses, let’s look at a few important mattress qualities for sleepers with shoulder pain.

 Most mattresses sold today fall into one of five categories: foam/memory foam, latex, innerspring, hybrid, and airbed.
 The table below lists ratings for these five mattress types based on different criteria for sleepers with shoulder pain.
-To learn more about each mattress type, please visit the guide links in the top row of the table.

 |Mattress Type||Foam/Memory Foam||Latex||Innerspring||Hybrid||Airbed|